- Outdoor Program Home

 Scouts work on projects ranging from bird houses to mobiles.
 This summer the campers will work on knights and wizards themed crafts.
 Scouts attend crafts twice a week and their completed projects are sent home with them on Friday.

-At Camp Wheeler Scouts swim everyday at our on site olympic sized swimming pool.
+At Camp Wheeler, Scouts swim everyday at our on site Olympic sized swimming pool.
 Scouts change in private changing rooms and must shower before entering the pool.
 Scouts are required to take a swim test so that they can be grouped according to their ability level.
 The ability levels are whitefish, redfish, and bluefish.
 Whitefish are only allowed to swim in the shallow end of the pool, redfish are permitted in the shallow and middle sections, and bluefish are allowed to swim in all areas of the pool.
-Scouts are given swimming lessons on Tuesday, Wednesday, and Thursday and have free swim on Mondays and Fridays.
+Our lifeguards give swimming lessons and Scouts also have lots of opportunities for free swim.
 The buddy system is used throughout the pool area and Scouts are supervised by no less than four certified lifeguards.

 This is a Webelos only program offered to Scouts three times a week.
 Scouts use compound and recurve bows to shoot blunt tip arrows at different targets at six different stations.
 Scouts are required to wear arm guards and are overseen by a certified range officer.

-Located on our scenic lake, Scouts are taught how to row a boat properly.
+Located on our scenic lake, Scouts are taught how to row a boat.
 Campers are required to wear a life jacket at all times once stepping foot on the dock, and are taught how to move safely in a boat.
 Whitefish and redfish are required to have counselors in the boats with them while bluefish are permitted to go in the boats with other bluefish.
 Certified lifeguards oversee the boating area at all times.
-In addition to row boats, check out our canoes for Webelos and funyaks.
+In addition to row boats, we have canoes for Webelos, pedal boats and funyaks.

 Scouts learn about ecology, nature and their surrounding environment.
 Through a series of nature walks campers learn about the plants and animals within our area.